jgorman/rails_ubuntu/README.md

 Set up passwordless ssh from your workstation user to the deploy user.

-Run this on the workstation that you will be deploying your Rails application from.
+Run `ssh-copy-id` on the workstation that you will be deploying your Rails application from.

 ```